 Browned Butter Honey Garlic Shrimp feels like a gourmet shrimp meal, with half of the effort, maximum taste and all in less than 15 minutes!
-No marinading required.
+No marinating required.

-This Browned Butter Honey Garlic Shrimp is a revamped version of this Browned Butter Honey Garlic Salmon!
+This Browned Butter Honey Garlic Shrimp is a reader favourite all over the world AND now on video!
+A revamped version of this Browned Butter Honey Garlic Salmon — seared shrimp cooked in browned butter infused with honey, garlic and lemon juice.
+Simple ingredients, maximum flavours and just as good with shrimp!
 If you loved that recipe, you will absolutely fall in love with this version.

 I revisited that feeling over the last few months, again and again perfecting this recipe and going through pounds of shrimp (or prawns for my Aussie followers); possibly leaving a dent in my bank account to perfect this recipe for you guys!